 Unlike other marketing strategies, Google Ads makes you pay only for ads people click on.
 Once you optimize Google Ads campaigns, you can get a high return on investment, which may not be possible with other marketing strategies.

 When you find areas of your campaign that give a good return on investment, you should focus your efforts and budget on those areas.
-If a campaign or parts of a campaign are costing you money, discard them.
-Invest that savings into successful campaigns and campaigns you will test in the future.
+If a campaign or parts of a campaign are costing you money without producing results, discard them.
+Invest those savings into successful campaigns and campaigns you will test in the future.

 Google Ads is known for delivering quick, straightforward results and reports of your campaigns.

 It’s easy to analyze the progress of your campaigns because the dashboard gives you all of the information related to each campaign, such as the ads clicked, the keywords that website visitors entered and the cost of clicks.

 These features make Google Ads an extremely transparent and intuitive system.

 Because of Google’s market dominance and massive customer base, the search giant can send businesses a huge amount of traffic every day, if those businesses have the budget for it.

 Google prides itself on displaying relevant content and ads, and the company continues to evolve and improve its search engine algorithms to produce the most relevant search results and ads.
 This has a positive effect for businesses that advertise through Google Ads, as these ads send high-quality leads and visitors to your business’s website, e-commerce store, opt-in form or other online assets.
 The people Google sends to you are more likely than people coming from other sources to become customers, opt in to your email list, request information or take whatever action you want them to take.